Understanding NIKE Inc. (NKE) through its ratios - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on May 12 when PARKER MARK G sold 110,000 shares for $120.86 per share.
 The transaction valued at 13,294,600 led to the insider holds 1,355,871 shares of the business.

 Nielsen Johanna sold 282 shares of NKE for $35,540 on Apr 17.
 The VP: CORP CONTROLLER now owns 3,518 shares after completing the transaction at $126.03 per share.
 On Apr 06, another insider, PARKER MARK G, who serves as the EXECUTIVE CHAIRMAN of the company, sold 110,000 shares for $119.25 each.
 As a result, the insider received 13,117,500 and left with 1,376,961 shares of the company.